clipperhouse/netlify/content/composable-rate-limiter.md

 ## Limiter

 This will be our main API.
 The `Limiter`'s job is to dynamically allow or deny a request.
-It will track many buckets and (later) many distinct limits.
+It will track many buckets and (later) many limits.
 We want an API like:

 ```go
 // Define a limit